 - To encourage and serve the work of domestic and foreign missions supported by congregations in the Diocese of Texas, especially through a program of grants

 - To serve the cause of global reconciliation through relations with the Anglican Communion and in the promotion of the Sustainable Development Goals (SDGs)

 - To encourage and oversee the official companion relationships with other dioceses in the Anglican Communion

-The World Mission Board encourages the building of relationships, seeks to faciliate the sharing of stories, and oversees two types of grant funding for projects.
-For general questions, please contact our chair: The Rev. Meredith Holt Crigler.
+The World Mission Board encourages the building of relationships, seeks to facilitate the sharing of stories, and oversees two types of grant funding for projects.
+For general questions, please contact our Chair: The Rev. Meredith Holt Crigler.
 As part of sharing the story, we ask that all projects and trips follow this communications customary.